Prop Firms Offering ETFs Trading

 This page lists prop firms that support trading in ETFs markets through funded account programs.
 Each firm follows defined evaluation criteria, risk parameters, and platform rules.
 Asset availability is a critical factor when selecting a prop firm that matches your trading style.
 Reviewing firms by supported markets allows traders to make more informed decisions.
 Explore the options below to find firms aligned with your preferred assets.

-Updated March 2026 Showing 3 prop firms Assets include ETFs
+Updated June 2026 Showing 3 prop firms Assets include ETFs

 Trustpilot Rating